 CHECKING: A parity bit with each 36-bit word is generated with writing and is checked with reading in all systems except the 2020.
-Error-correcting memory, which detects and corrects all single-bit errors and detects all double-bit errors, is employed in the 2020.
-Error-correcting memory uses a Hamming code and special algorithm as the method of detecting bit errors.
+Error-correcting memory, which detects and corrects all single-bit errors and detects all double-bit errors, is employed in the 2020, 2040, and the 2060.
+Error-